I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spbrequestgetparameters.md

 <b>SpbRequestGetParameters</b> is similar to the <a href="..\wdfrequest\nf-wdfrequest-wdfrequestgetparameters.md">WdfRequestGetParameters</a> method, but retrieves only SPB-specific information.
 Your SPB controller driver can call  <b>SpbRequestGetParameters</b> to retrieve SPB-specific information from I/O requests that it receives from the SPB framework extension (SpbCx).
 The SPB controller driver can call <b>WdfRequestGetParameters</b> to retrieve the generic request parameters from I/O requests that it receives.

-The following code example shows how to use <b>SpbRequestGetParameters</b> to retrieve the SPB-specific parameters from an I/O request.
-The  <i>spbRequest</i> variable contains an SPBREQUEST handle to the I/O request.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |